cor-mobile-robotics/lab-wiki/network.md

 # Network Configuration

 > [!important]
-> Please don't re-configure this router without coordinating with @lassepe or Thijs Niesten.
+> Please don't re-configure this router without coordinating with Lasse or Thomas.

 ## Credentials